1,5-Diazacyclooctane

 1,5-Diazacyclooctane is an organic compound with the formula (CH_{2}CH_{2}CH_{2}NH)_{2}.
 It is a colorless oil.
 1,5-Diazacyclooctane is a cyclic diamine.

 Synthesis and reactions

-It is prepared in low yield by the alkylation of hydrazine with 1,3-dibromopropane.
+It is prepared in low yield by the alkylation of ammonia with 1,3-dibromopropane.

 The N-H centers can be replaced with many other groups.
 As a bis secondary amine, it condenses with aldehydes to give bicyclic derivatives.
 When treated with transition metal salts, it serves as a chelating ligand.